 Please keep up to date on the latest NSW Government health advice regarding COVID-19 and travel within NSW, here.

 Sydney is arguably one of the luckiest cities when it comes to the natural environment – it hugs the glorious east coastline and is surrounded by some of New South Wales’ most lush and varied national parks.
-Having had a tumultuous relationship with nature the past twelve months, it’s time to stretch those legs again and reignite a passion for this city and its surrounds on foot.
+It’s time to stretch those legs again and reignite a passion for this city and its surrounds on foot.
 We’ve rounded up some of the best day walks within easy access of Sydney to get your post-lockdown nature fix.

 Glenbrook Gorge Track, Blue Mountains National Park, three kilometres return